Trends of Neutron Skins and Radii of Mirror Nuclei from First Principles: Abstract

 \section{Abstract}

 The neutron skin of atomic nuclei impacts the structure of neutron-rich nuclei, the equation of state of nucleonic matter, and the size of neutron stars.
-Here we predict the neutron skin of selected light and medium-mass nuclei using coupled-cluster theory and the auxiliary field diffusion Monte Carlo method with two- and three-nucleon forces from chiral effective field theory.
-We find a linear correlation between the neutron skin and the isospin asymmetry and compare with data.
-We also find a linear relationship between proton and neutron radii of mirror nuclei and quantify the effect of charge symmetry breaking.
+Here we predict the neutron skin of selected light- and medium-mass nuclei using coupled-cluster theory and the auxiliary field diffusion Monte Carlo method with two- and three-nucleon forces from chiral effective field theory.
+We find a linear correlation between the neutron skin and the isospin asymmetry in agreement with the liquid-drop model and compare with data.
+We also extract the linear relationship that describes the difference between neutron and proton radii of mirror nuclei and quantify the effect of charge symmetry breaking terms in the nuclear Hamiltonian.
 Our results for the mirror-difference charge radii and binding energies per nucleon agree with existing data.

-{\it Introduction.--- } The size of neutron stars and the distributions of excess neutrons in medium-mass and heavy nuclei can be linked to the microscopic forces between the constituent nucleons that build up the atomic nucleus and the equation-of-state (EoS) of nucleonic matter~\cite{brown2000,horowitz2001a,horowitz2001b,Gandolfi:2012}.
-With recent advancements in both observational astrophysics and experimental nuclear physics, investigating this link and constraining nuclear models is now becoming possible.
-The advent of multimessenger astronomy, established with the simultaneous observation of a binary neutron star merger by the LIGO gravitational-wave observatory~\cite{abbott2017a,abbott2017b} and gamma-ray astronomy, has opened up the possibility of examining the structure of neutron stars in new detail~\cite{Almamun:2021}.
-Furthermore, state-of-the-art experiments designed to precisely measure the neutron distributions in nuclei, including the recent neutron skin measurement of \isotope[208]{Pb} by PREX~\cite{abrahamyan2012,adhikari2021} and \isotope[48]{Ca} by CREX~\cite{CREX,horowitz2014}, are now being confronted by theory.
+{\it Introduction.--- } The size of neutron stars and the distributions of excess neutrons in medium-mass and heavy nuclei can be linked to the microscopic forces between the constituent nucleons that build up the atomic nucleus and the equation-of-state of nucleonic matter~\cite{brown2000, horowitz2001a, horowitz2001b, Gandolfi:2012}.
+With recent advancements in both observational astrophysics and experimental nuclear physics, investigating this link and constraining nuclear models are now becoming possible.
+The advent of multimessenger astronomy, established with the simultaneous observation of a binary neutron star merger by the LIGO gravitational-wave observatory~\cite{abbott2017a, abbott2017b} and gamma-ray astronomy, has opened up the possibility of examining the structure of neutron stars in new detail~\cite{Almamun:2021}.
+Furthermore, experiments have been designed to determine the neutron distributions in nuclei, including the recent extractions of the neutron skin from measurements of the parity-violating asymmetry in \isotope[208]{Pb}~\cite{abrahamyan2012, adhikari2021} and \isotope[48]{Ca}~\cite{adhikari2022}.